-The Nikon D850 and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in July 2017 and November 2017.
+The Nikon D850 and the Panasonic Lumix DC-G9 are two digital cameras that were announced, respectively, in July 2017 and November 2017.
 The D850 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D850) and a Four Thirds sensor.
-The Nikon has a resolution of 45.4 megapixel, whereas the Panasonic provides 20.2 MP.
+The cameras are based on a full frame (D850) and a Four Thirds (G9) sensor.
+The Nikon has a resolution of 45.4 megapixels, whereas the Panasonic provides 20.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Nikon D850 and the Panasonic G9.
+The physical size and weight of the Nikon D850 and the Panasonic G9 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D850 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably smaller (27 percent) than the Nikon D850.
 Moreover, the G9 is substantially lighter (35 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.